piyumalanthony/sinhala-lyrics-elastic/README.md

 4. Open index.html file in the frontend directory to search lyrics.
 ## Song corpus

+The following metadata were included in the corpus with lyrics.
 •	track_id – unique identifier for the music track

 •	sinhala_track_name  – Sinhala track name